1800 1020 885 ( Toll Free )

-While talking about yourself, do not just go on claiming things, but always back your claim with relevant examples.
-Since you are applying to a business school, focus more on your professional strengths than just personal qualities.
-What makes you unique can very well be your niche industry exposure, the initiatives you have taken at work, the exceptional growth you have achieved vis-à-vis your peers and so on.
+The key is to highlight transferable skills on the professional front and core skills on the personal front; while presenting areas of knowledge relevant to the business school experience.
+While talking about yourself, avoid making claims, which you cannot corroborate with substantive evidence.
+Since you are applying to a business school, focus on your professional strengths rather than just your personal qualities.
+What makes you unique can very well be your niche industry exposure, the initiatives you took at work, the exceptional growth you achieved vis-à-vis your peers and so on.
 We would also advise presenting one (preferably only one) personal trait, backed by relevant examples.

 As you list the qualities – personal and professional, what remains important is to question yourself if these are relevant to ISB.
-It’s a good idea to connect these traits to how they enable you to contribute to the class at ISB.
+It’s a good idea to illustrate how these traits will enable you to contribute to the class at ISB.
 Indulge in specific research to identify events, activities, clubs and other platforms at ISB that you would like to use in the context of your skills/qualities.
-Recall where you contributed in a similar manner in the past.
+Recall where you have contributed in a similar manner in the past.